Why Your Lips Crack in Winter (Hint: TEWL Doubles, Most Balms Can't Keep Up)

 Layer 3: Supply Antiviral and Antimicrobial Defense

 Winter is also the season when chapped, broken lip skin becomes a viral and bacterial entry point.
-Manuka oil and oregano oil are natural broad spectrum antimicrobials with documented activity against HSV 1, Streptococcus pyogenes, and Candida albicans.
+Manuka oil delivers beta-triketones at 20 to 35 percent of oil weight, hitting 90 percent in-vitro HSV plaque reduction at 5 ppm (0.0005 percent) per published assay data.
+Oregano oil delivers carvacrol at 60 to 80 percent of oil weight plus thymol, with documented HSV envelope-disruption activity.
 Our review of natural lip care ingredient science walks through the laboratory evidence in detail.
-Adding these compounds to a winter lip formulation transforms it from a cosmetic moisturizer into a genuine barrier defense product.
+A 22 percent non-nano zinc oxide film blocks roughly 80 percent of UV transmission at altitude, which is what shifts a winter formulation from cosmetic moisturizer to barrier defense product.

 Layer 4: SPF, Even in Winter